mindfalls/fantasy-book-quiz/README.md

 4. As a first-time user, I would like to keep track of my score easily

+5. As a first-time user, I would like to know which answer is correct

 ### Site Owner

-5. As a site owner, I want to test peoples knowledge about the books
+6. As a site owner, I want to test peoples knowledge about the books

 ## Features